About the Satellites

 How to Track

 Most satellites are tracked by radio detection or triangulation.
-The knowledge gained on the satellite’s position is published in the Two Line Element format.
-We will try to keep the TLE up to date as the mission progresses, but information will be hard to come by in the early days of the mission.
-Ex-Alta 1 is being deployed from the International Space Station, so that is a good place to start until we get better tracking information.
+The knowledge gained on the satellite’s position is published in the Two Line Element format. .
+Ex-Alta 1 was deployed from the International Space Station, so that was a good place to start until we got better tracking information.

 Software such as Orbitron or GPredict can be used on personal computers, and the QB50 mission server can be used to visualize locations in real time on any device.